 The official event headquarters and weigh-in station during the derby weekend is staged at the Twin Lakes Dexter Parking lot.
 The Leadville Rod & Gun Club can be reached at P.O.
 Box 604, Leadville, CO 80461.
 Or contact LRGC derby organizers Angelina Salazar at 719-293-0567 or Danny Gurule 719-293-5057.

 Leadville Today will be there, so stay tuned for all the fishing action, photos, videos, and results.
 It should be a fun winter weekend!
 So pull out your shanty, grab your pole and auger and head out for some winter fun – and what may be the biggest fish you ever catch.

-This year the Twin Lakes Ice Fishing Derby saw a notable increase in big sponsor support in the form of cash and prizes.
+In 2018 the Twin Lakes Ice Fishing Derby saw a notable increase in big sponsor support in the form of cash and prizes.
 Dick’s Sporting Goods, Eagle Claw Fishing Tackle CO, Sportsman’s Warehouse and Scheels definitely augered up to the fishing holes, by plunking down some incredible swag for entrants.

 © Leadville Today